Above the line

-Inventories consist of finished goods (held by the producer prior to sale, further processing, or other use) and products (materials and fuel) acquired from other producers to be used for intermediate consumption, or resold without further processing, as well as military inventories.Back to table of contents
+Finished goods (held by the producer prior to sale, further processing or other use) and products (materials and fuel) acquired from other producers to be used for intermediate consumption or resold without further processing as well as military inventories.Back to table of contents

 Kind-of-activity unit (KAU)

-An enterprise, or part of an enterprise, which engages in only one kind of non-ancillary productive activity, or in which the principal productive activity accounts for most of the value added.
+An enterprise, or part of an enterprise, that engages in only one kind of non-ancillary productive activity or in which the principal productive activity accounts for most of the value added.
 Each enterprise consists of one or more kind-of-activity units.

 The ease with which a financial instrument can be exchanged for goods and services.
 Cash is very liquid whereas a life assurance policy is less so.